Last Updated on 7th March 2021 by Admin

-The announcement by the Quebec Government of a $58-million loan to facilitate the reopening of the Jeffrey Asbestos Mine has envoked outcry from various Health and Safety promoters.
+A Quebec asbestos mine has been able to reopen due to a loan facility of $58-million by the Quebec Government to the Jeffrey Asbestos Mine.
+This has envoked outcry from various Health and Safety promoters.

 The Jeffrey mine was closed last year due to financial difficulties but the loan will allow for more than two-thirds of the cost of renovating and reopening the Jeffrey Mine, a move that could keep production going for another 20 years.
 The bailout deal will involve private investors, led by Balcorp Ltd., covering another $25-million of the costs to refurbish the mine.